Creating Asset Records Manually

 2. On the FAM Asset page, click the Depreciation History subtab, and then click New FAM Alternate Depreciation.

-3. Select values for the fields.
+3. Select field values.
 Most of the fields are automatically populated.

 Note:

-If the Override Flag is checked in the Alternate Method record (Fixed Assets > Setup > Alternate Methods), the Depreciation Method, Convention, Asset Life, Financial Year Start, and Period Convention fields are editable when this tax method is added to an asset record.
-For information about fields on the Alternate Method record, see Creating Alternate Methods (Tax Depreciation Methods).
+If the Override Flag is checked in the Alternate Method record, you can edit the Depreciation Method, Convention, Asset Life, Financial Year Start, and Period Convention fields when you add this tax method to an asset.
+For information about Alternate Method fields, see Creating Alternate Methods (Tax Depreciation Methods).

-• Alternate Method – Select a tax method name from the dropdown, or click the Plus icon to open a New FAM Alternate Methods record and create a tax method.
+• Alternate Method – Select a tax method name from the list (or click the + icon) to open a New FAM Alternate Methods record and create a tax method.
 See Creating Alternate Methods (Tax Depreciation Methods).

 Note:

-• Depreciation Method – Defaults to the depreciation method defined in the selected Alternate Method.
+• Depreciation Method – By default, this is set to the depreciation method defined in the selected Alternate Method.

 • Original Cost – Sourced from the Asset record.